kernelci/kernelci-core/doc/schema-defconfig.rst

         "description": "A defconfig as built by the CI loop", "type": "object",
         "properties": {
+            "version": {
+                "type": "string",
+                "description": "The version number of this JSON schema", "enum": ["1.0"]
+            },
+            "name": {
+                "type": "string",
+                "description": "The name of this object (internally created)" },
             "_id": {
                 "type": "string",
                 "description": "The ID associated with the object"